Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 Nodes can be thought of as the model's "skeleton" and can be animated to move parts of the model.
 Each vertex can be influenced by up to 2 nodes.
 H1A and H1CE 1.10 allow up to 63 model nodes.
 Older versions of H1CE and H1X allow 48.

 # Markers
 Markers are simple named points with orientation attached to a model.
 Since they are parented by nodes, they can be animated.
 Markers can be used for a variety of purposes, such as attaching objects together with scripts (e.g. Pelicans carrying Warthogs), attaching widgets like [antenna](~), or firing [projectiles](~projectile) from in the case of weapons.
+You can view object markers with `render_model_markers 1`.

 This tag only contains the marker data but other tags usually determine how they are used.
 However, certain marker names have special behaviour in-engine: